mikke89/RmlUiDoc/pages/rml/events.md

 * `button`: The mouse button number that was pressed.

 `mousescroll`{:.evt}
-: Sent to the focus element when the mouse's scroll wheel is scrolled.
+: Sent to the focus element when the mouse's scroll wheel is scrolled, or autoscroll mode scrolls the document.
-* `wheel_delta`: A float value representing how far the wheel has been scrolled.
+* `wheel_delta`: A float value representing how far the wheel has been scrolled, if applicable.
+* `delta_x`: The desired horizontal distance to be scrolled, in pixels.
+* `delta_y`: The desired vertical distance to be scrolled, in pixels.

 #### Dragging Events